 Analyzing Anheuser-Busch InBev (BUD) and Its Competitors

-Anheuser-Busch InBev (NYSE: BUD) is one of 13 public companies in the “Malt beverages” industry, but how does it compare to its peers?
-We will compare Anheuser-Busch InBev to related companies based on the strength of its earnings, valuation, dividends, institutional ownership, profitability, risk and analyst recommendations.
+Anheuser-Busch InBev (NYSE: BUD) is one of 13 public companies in the “Malt beverages” industry, but how does it weigh in compared to its peers?
+We will compare Anheuser-Busch InBev to similar companies based on the strength of its earnings, institutional ownership, risk, valuation, dividends, analyst recommendations and profitability.

 Dividends